Relocating your Charity - Key Considerations

 Relocating to new premises is a major undertaking.
-Before you start your property search, here are some of the main points you should consider:
+This page sets out some points to consider.

-Before you start - Your space needs, now and in the future:
+Your space needs, now and in the future

 Looking at premises - key points: